vbuterin/blog/posts/stealth.md

 ![](../../../../images/stealth/meme.png)

-<small><i>Inserting memes of 2017-era (or older) crypto scam figures is an important technique that writers can use to signal erudition and respectableness, because it shows that they have been around for a long time and have refined tastes, and are not easily swayed by current-thing scam figures like SBF.</i></small>
+<small><i>Inserting memes of 2017-era (or older) crypto scams is an important technique that writers can use to signal erudition and respectableness, because it shows that they have been around for a long time and have refined tastes, and are not easily swayed by current-thing scam figures like SBF.</i></small>

 </center><br>